-Houston Business Litigation Lawyers
+Houston Business Tort Attorneys

 What Are Business Torts?

 Unlike other civil torts, including those involving injury to a person or property, business torts involve wrongs which cause (or are likely to cause) some type of harm to business interests.
-This may include a loss of business relationships or opportunities, loss of clients, reputational harm, and more.
+This may include a loss of business relationships or opportunities, loss of clients, reputation harm, and more.

 In business law, torts differ from contract disputes in that common law, rather than a written agreement, provides the rules for liability arising from wrongs committed by an individual or entity against a business.

 This means there must be a few essential elements present in order to bring a civil business action, or business tort, against a defendant.
 These essential elements of torts include: